-Someren Glen is a Life Plan rental community with a one-time community fee, not a large entrance fee.
+Someren Glen is a Continuing Care community with a one-time community fee, not a large entrance fee.
 We offer a broad continuum of care and a wide variety of living options.
 We consistently receive high ratings from comprehensive audits by the U.S. Government Centers for Medicare & Medicaid Services.

 As a not-for-profit, we serve our residents, not shareholders.